artemis-smws/ArteMIS-Server/README.md

 `POST` | `PUT` | `PATCH` | `GET` | `DELETE`

 ### Endpoints
-- `/waste` - Waste information coming from the Mobile users and processed to the admin dashboard
+- `/waste` - get all the waste information for the duration of the project
+- `/waste/latest` - get the current day's data of waste management
+- `/waste/latest/7days` - get the waste management data from the last 7 days
+- `/waste/latest/30days - get the waste management data from the last 30 days
 - `/bin` - Contains data being gathered by ArteMIS IoT Trash bin through sensors.
+- `/waste/highest` - get the document with the highest overall waste generated weight.
+- `/waste/lowest` - get the document with the lowest overall waste generated weight.
 - `/trashbin` - Information about each ArteMIS IoT Trahs bin.
 Used to register new trash bins to the system
 - `/auth` - used to authenticated the users
 - `/reports` - contains reports information to be passed on the admin and facility staffs.
-- `/status` - contains summary reports from data collected and processed from Mobile
+- `/status` - contains summary reports of collected and processed data.
+This is geenerated per day.
+- `/status/latest` - get the latest summary report for the current day.
+This also contains latest updates in the database.
+- `/status/monthly` - contains overall data for the whole duration of the month.
+This is updated in realtime.
+- `/status/monthly/latest` - gets the latest / current month data.
 - `/building` - list of campus and building within each campus.
 Each building contains coordinates of its location.
+- `/building/:campus_name` - get only the building for the specified campus and their geolocation which contains the latitude and longitude position of it.

 ### Data Request Schema
 - `/waste/:id` (PATCH / PUT) - the id will be coming from the latest doc in the collection.
 Get this from `/waste/latest`